What does a Radiation Therapist do?

 - Radiation physics

 Some radiation therapists advance their careers by becoming radiation oncologists and dosimetrists, technicians who calculate the dosage of radiation to be delivered during treatment.
 Others manage radiation therapy programs in treatment centers or hospitals, while some move into teaching, research and technical sales positions.

 Job outlook and salary expectations

-The opportunities for a radiation therapist is expected to grow exponentially, increasing 27 percent according to the BLS.
+The field is expected to grow exponentially, the BLS finds, a 27 percent increase.
 Radiation therapists typically work at hospitals and in physicians offices.
-States with large populations–California, Florida, New York, Texas–employed the most radiation therapists.
+States with large populations--California, Florida, New York, Texas--employed the most radiation therapists.
 Wages were best in South Carolina, California and Washington.
 The top-paying metropolitan regions were Port St. Lucie, Florida, the Greater Seattle area and the Greater San Francisco/San Jose Bay Area of California.

 Find schools and get information on the program that’s right for you.